redricasa/book-search/README.md

 ## Things learned:
 - How to integrate knowledge from gifTastic project and translate documentations for multiple npm modules to work with JSX instead of Jquery.
 - In order to see the react app locally, you have to have a build folder created and served
+- You need to have both Express server running `nodemon server` on (localhost:4000) where the server.js is located.
+There's also frontend react server running in client `npm run rerun`.
+- Middleware CORS needed so that react server talks to express.

 ## Stretch Goal(s):
 - Use React routing and socket.io to create a notification or a component that triggers whenever a user saves an book.
 Your message should include the title of the saved book.